Mike Nichols, award-winning American director, dies at 83

 "In a triumphant career that spanned over six decades, Mike created some of the most iconic works of American film, television and theater," Goldston said.
 "He was a true visionary."

-In memory of Nichols, marquees on Broadway theaters in New York will be dimmed on Friday evening for one minute.
+In memory of Nichols, marquees on Broadway theatres in New York will be dimmed on Friday evening for one minute.

-“An inspiration and joy to know, a director who cried when he laughed, a friend without whom, well, we can't imagine our world, an indelible irreplaceable man,” actress Meryl Streep said in a statement.
+"Legendary director Mike Nichols shared his distinct genius for storytelling through the worlds of stage and film.
+Throughout his celebrated career in many mediums that spanned decades, he was always in awe of the thrill and the miracle that is theatre," Charlotte St. Martin, the executive director of the Broadway League, said in a statement.

 Nichols was born Michael Igor Peschkowsky in Berlin, where his parents had settled after leaving Russia.
 He came to the United States at age 7 when his family fled the Nazis in 1939.